richKirl/simpleEditor/README.md

 format on panel //{without "//}" "= {"};

-shift+9 with focus on doc with select string for ()
+shift+9 () with focus on doc with select substring/string